 Diversity and inclusion have been cornerstones of the Star Trek universe since the franchise’s humble beginnings.
-Star Trek: The Original Series, which initially aired at the height of both the Civil Rights Movement and the Cold War, famously had a Black woman, an Asian man and a heavily-accented Russian as supporting characters (which in the 60s, was a revolutionary act).
+Star Trek: The Original Series, which initially aired at the height of both the Civil Rights Movement and the Cold War, famously had a Black woman, an Asian man, and a heavily-accented Russian as supporting characters (which in the '60s, was a revolutionary act).

 Despite the franchise’s commendable commitment to racial and gender diversity, it is rare to have human characters in Star Trek whose individual cultural heritage and ethnic background is truly central to their personhood.
 There are exceptions of course — Sisko, O’Brien, and Keiko come immediately to mind — but on the whole, Trek’s humans are just that, humans.
-Sure, they all come from someplace — Kirk is famously from Iowa, Janeway from Indiana — but it’s rare that Trek meaningfully differentiates between the many and varied cultures of our home world.
-For example, we can count the number of times humans speak an Earth language other than English in the franchise’s fifty plus year history.
-In Star Trek no matter where on Earth you’re from, you are first and foremost human.
+Sure, they all come from someplace — Kirk is famously from Iowa, and Janeway from Indiana — but it’s rare that Trek meaningfully differentiates between the many and varied cultures of our home world.
+For example, we can count the number of times humans speak an Earth language other than English in the franchise’s 50+ year history.
+In Star Trek, no matter where on Earth you’re from, you are first and foremost human.

-I can’t quite describe the smile I had when we first heard Rios speak Spanish on camera — 9-year-old and 38-year-old me beamed enthusiastically.
-Rios curses (appropriately one might add) in Spanish, his ship is named La Sirena (Spanish for mermaid), one of his emergency holograms, Emmet, (the Emergency Tactical Hologram) also speaks and curses in Spanish, and he uses a classic Spanish nursery rhyme (one that most Spanish speakers would recognize, Arroz con Leche) to override La Sirena’s controls.
-This is a character whose cultural heritage and background is not simply window dressing, but in fact central to who they are as a person.
-It may have taken 29 years, but that version of Commander Miranda that I so wanted to see when I was a kid was finally walking around a starship.
+I can’t quite describe the smile I had when we first heard Rios speak Spanish on-screen — nine-year-old and 38-year-old me beamed enthusiastically.
+Rios curses (appropriately, one might add) in Spanish.
+His ship is named La Sirena (Spanish for mermaid).
+Emmet, his Emergency Tactical Hologram, also speaks and curses in Spanish.
+And he uses a classic Spanish nursery rhyme (one that most Spanish speakers would recognize, "Arroz con Leche") to override La Sirena’s controls.
+This is a character whose cultural heritage and background is not simply window dressing, but is, in fact, central to who they are as a person.
+It may have taken 29 years, but that version of Commander Miranda that I so wanted to see when I was a kid, was finally walking around a starship.
 The fact that he was played with such gusto, depth, and charm by Cabrera was just pure icing on the cake.

 The Alex Kurtzman era shows — Star Trek: Discovery, Picard, and Lower Decks — approach representation in a far more nuanced way than any previous Trek.
-Not only do we have human characters, like Rios and Captain Georgiou, whose cultural heritage is woven into their personhood, but we’re witnessing Trek’s first complex gay relationship play out, Federation starships are regularly given non-Anglicized names (the U.S.S.
-Shenzhou, the Ibn Majid, the Zheng He), and we have not one but two shows whose leads are Black women.
+Not only do we have human characters, like Rios and Captain Georgiou, whose cultural heritage is woven into their personhood, but we’re witnessing Trek’s first complex gay relationship play out.
+Federation starships are regularly given non-Anglicized names (the U.S.S.
+Shenzhou, the Ibn Majid, the Zheng He), and we have not one, but two shows, whose leads are Black women.

 Representation matters.
 Nuanced representation matters.
 No culture, no group is a monolith.
-Kids of all shapes, sizes, colors and backgrounds should see themselves represented on screen.
-Years ago, at the British Film Institute’s 50th anniversary of Star Trek celebration, I had the pleasure to sit down with Nichelle Nichols to hear firsthand, her story of how Martin Luther King Jr. personally told her not to leave Star Trek: The Original Series (something she was contemplating at the time).
+Kids of all shapes, sizes, colors and backgrounds should see themselves represented on-screen.
+Years ago, at the British Film Institute’s 50th anniversary of Star Trek celebration, I had the pleasure to sit down with Nichelle Nichols to hear firsthand her story of how Martin Luther King Jr. personally told her not to leave Star Trek: The Original Series (something she was contemplating at the time).
 Dr. King told Nichols how important it was for America to see a Black woman in uniform on the Bridge of the Enterprise.

 Carlos Miranda (he/him) is the CEO of Social Misfits Media, a London-based digital agency.
 Carlos, as obsessed with coffee as he is sci-fi, loves blogging about Star Trek in his spare time.
 Follow him on Twitter: @doublemacc.

-Star Trek: Picard streams on Paramount+ in the United States, in Canada on Bell Media’s CTV Sci-Fi Channel and streams on Crave, and on Amazon Prime Video in more than 200 countries and territories.
+Star Trek: Picard streams exclusively on Paramount+ in the U.S. and is distributed concurrently by Paramount Global Distribution Group on Amazon Prime Video in more than 200 countries and territories.
+In Canada, it airs on Bell Media’s CTV Sci-Fi Channel and streams on Crave.